Ada Lovelace

 Places to visit

-Visit the historic St Mary Magdalene Church in Hucknall, in Nottinghamshire, to discover the Byron family vault that includes Ada and her father Lord Byron.
+Visit the historic St Mary Magdalene Church in Hucknall to discover the Byron family vault that includes Ada and her father Lord Byron.
 Learn more about Ada at her father Lord Byron's old home Newstead Abbey in Ravenshead, Nottinghamshire.

 Discover Ashfield celebrates all that is best about living, visiting, learning, working, and doing business in Ashfield.